Bill Russell: Racist abuse, controversy, and relationship with Boston fans

 In a 1963 article by Sports Illustrated, Russell said he had "never met a finer person [than George Powles] ...
 I owe so much to him it's impossible to express."
 Years after Taylor's book, Russell published the autobiographical account Red and Me, which chronicled his lifelong friendship with Auerbach.
 Of the book, Bill Bradley wrote for The New York Times Book Review that "Bill Russell is a private, complex man, but on the subject of his love of Red Auerbach and his Celtic teammates, he's loud and clear."
 In the book, Russell wrote: "Whenever I leave the Celtics locker room, even Heaven wouldn't be good enough because anywhere else is a step down ...
 With Red [Auerbach] and Walter Brown, I was the freest athlete on the planet.
 I could always be myself with them and they were always there for me."
-Describing the Celtics organization, as distinguished from Boston sports fans in the 1950s and 1960s, as very progressive racially, Russell recalled in 2010 a list of the organization's accomplishments on racial progress both in terms of objective milestones and his own subjective experience as a member of the organization.
+Describing the Celtics organization – distinguished from Boston sports fans in the 1950s and 1960s – as very progressive racially, Russell recalled in 2010 a list of the organization's accomplishments on racial progress both in terms of objective milestones and his own subjective experience as a member of the organization.
 He said:

 The Celtics were the first [NBA basketball] team to draft a black player, period: a guy named Chuck Cooper from Duquesne.
 The first team to start five black players was the Boston Celtics.
 The first [NBA organization] to hire a black [head] coach was the Boston Celtics, and they've had at least five [black head-coaches] over the years.

 And so the guy that owned the Celtics [Walter Brown] was [in addition to Auerbach for whom Russell expressed "respect" and "actual love"] another one of the fine, good, and decent human beings that I've ever encountered.
 When the Celtics drafted Chuck Cooper and they came into Washington, D.C., to sign his contract, Walter Brown the owner of the team walked up to him and said: "Mr. Cooper, the Boston Celtics will never embarrass you."
 That's the first thing Walter Brown said to Chuck Cooper.
 And that's the kind of guy [Brown] was.